petersiemen/ddos-resilient-reference-architecture/README.md

     alias terraform-REPLACE_WITH_YOUR_AWS_PROFILE="AWS_PROFILE=REPLACE_WITH_YOUR_AWS_PROFILE terraform"
     ```

-4. Terraforming ...
+4. Terraforming the layers on by one:

-    1. **bootstrap** the remote terraform state storage.
+    1. **bootstrap** a s3 bucket and a dynamo table as a lockable remote storage for terraform's state
-    Terraform the S3 bucket and one DynamoDB table for storing the state of each layer and its lock.
         ```shell script
         cd ~/workspace/ddos-resilient-reference-architecture/prod/bootstrap
         terraform init
         terraform apply
         ```
-    2. The foundation of an infrastructure with a minimal attack surface is
+    2. The foundation of a secure infrastructure with a minimal attack surface is
-    a custom **VPC (virtual private network)**.
-Each instance and service should be hardened by
+    a custom **VPC**.
+Subnets, instances and services will be nicely locked up by
-    a custom set of **nacl's (network access control lists)** and **Security Groups** inside this VPC.
+    a custom set of **nacl's (network access control lists)** and **Security Groups**.
         ```shell script
         cd ~/workspace/ddos-resilient-reference-architecture/prod/vpc
         terraform init
         terraform apply
         ```
-    3. A **jumphost** will come in handy when something is not feeling right.
-We can ssh into the jumphost and onwards into the
+    3. A **jumphost** / **bastion host** to ssh into the cloud if something is not feeling right.
-    private section of the custom VPC.
         ```shell script
         cd ~/workspace/ddos-resilient-reference-architecture/prod/jumphost
         terraform init
         terraform apply
         ```
-    3. Create an **ssl certificate** using AWS certificate manager to be used in cloudfront
+    4. A **ssl certificate**.
+We are going to terminate ssl on cloudfront.
         ```shell script
         cd ~/workspace/ddos-resilient-reference-architecture/prod/certificates
         terraform init
         terraform apply
         ```

-    4. An **application load balancer** for our super simple flask page (flask because we want to make sure that dynamic content will be served later on through our CloudFront CDN) and
+    5. An **application load balancer** for our simple flask page (flask because we want to test that dynamic content will really not be cached by CloudFront CDN) and
     an **autoscaling group**, it's **target group** and **launch template** (successor of launch configurations with some added functionality like versioning)
         ```shell script
         cd ~/workspace/ddos-resilient-reference-architecture/prod/alb